gwisk/gradguide/README.md

     interests, and they can tailor their letter better.
 The more involved they are and the more in-the-loop they are, the better.

-9. Track the status of the letters in the grad sheet.
+9. Track the status of the letters in a spreadsheet.
 If you apply to ten programs and ask for three letters, that's thirty letters to keep track of.
 So, use the sheet to make sure everything gets in on time.
 Remind your recommenders every so often through the semester,